 Is it cashless everywhere?

 3) The whole site will be cashless, (except if you really want to Top Up your wristband with cash at a Top Up station).
 There will be Top Up stations dotted around the site.
-There will also be cash machines if you really want to withdraw cash to top up your wristband.
+There will not be cash machines this year.

 Silent disco deposits cashless?